pixelsoup42/cardano_account_pandas_dumper/README.md

 `--detail_level DETAIL_LEVEL`
 : Level of detail of report:
 1: only show changes to owned addresses
-2: break down owned + other (not owned) addresses that are known
+2: show changes to owned + other (not owned) addresses
 3: same as 2, plus break down owned addresses by staking address
 4: same as 3, plus break down owned addresses by staking address + spending address